Clouve/charts-dev/src/mediawiki/README.md

 It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/main/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the MediaWiki application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use MediaWiki in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites